MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cmfcpropertygridctrl-class.md

 ### <a name="parameters"></a>Parametri

 *pDC*<br/>
-[in] Puntatore a un contesto di dispositivo.
+in Puntatore a un contesto di dispositivo.

 *pProp*<br/>
-[in] Puntatore a un oggetto proprietà.
+in Puntatore a un oggetto Property.

 ### <a name="return-value"></a>Valore restituito